polterguy/phosphorusfive/core/p5.exp/README.md

 Puuh, that name was a mouthful.
 However, really, for most practical concerns, if you know some XPath from before, you'll pick up p5 expressions in an hour or two.
-An expression is type-declared as ": x :", for then to have zero or more "iterators", optionally having a "type declaration" at its end, optionally ending with a conversion of the yielded results.
+An expression is type-declared as "`:x:`", for then to have zero or more "iterators", optionally having a "type declaration" at its end, optionally ending with a conversion of the yielded results.

 Example given.